 Border Ideas That Will Make your T-shirt Quilt Awesome

-Size: 100 x 112 (First Photo)
+Size: 100 x 112 (First Photo) 4” Pieced Ombré Border

 These two quilts aren’t the first Ombré bordered quilts that we have made.
 We decided to share these two quilts because they are so different, yet so similar.
 If you study them, you will see that the larger quilt has a few more colored blocks added to make the quilt larger.

-We have this grouping of colors saved so when we make other Ombré colored quilt borders we don’t have to figure it out again.
+We have a grouping of colors saved so when we make other Ombré colored quilt borders we don’t have to figure it out again.
 If you want an Ombré border added to your quilt, we can do it!

-Border: 2” + 4” Solid Border
+Size: 72 x 80 Border: 2” + 4” Solid Border

 We had this quilt from a set of sheets and pillowcase that this young woman loved.
 The corner blocks and fillers were made from the pillowcase.
 The 4” solid border was made from the sheet.
 We highlighted this with a 2” solid blue inner border that matched the thin lines in the sheet.
+We love how this looks.

 So, why do I say that the border is solid and not a print?
 There are two different terminologies referred to here.
 The solid is what we refer to as the type of border.
 It’s made up on just one color of fabric and not pieced together with different colors of fabric.
 So this solid piece of fabric is actually a printed piece of fabric.